 If a data subject wishes to exercise this right to rectification, he or she may, at any time, contact any employee of the controller.

-● d) Right to erasure (Right to be forgotten)
+D.Right to erasure (Right to be forgotten)

 Each data subject shall have the right granted by the European legislator to obtain from the controller the erasure of personal data concerning him or her without undue delay, and the controller shall have the obligation to erase personal data without undue delay where one of the following grounds applies, as long as the processing is not necessary:

 • The personal data are no longer necessary in relation to the purposes for which they were collected or otherwise processed.

 • The data subject withdraws consent to which the processing is based according to point (a) of Article 6(1) of the GDPR, or point (a) of Article 9(2) of the GDPR, and where there is no other legal ground for the processing.

 • The data subject objects to the processing pursuant to Article 21(1) of the GDPR and there are no overriding legitimate grounds for the processing, or the data subject objects to the processing pursuant to Article 21(2) of the GDPR.

 •The personal data have been unlawfully processed.

-● The personal data must be erased for compliance with a legal obligation in Union or Member State law to which the controller is subject.
+•The personal data must be erased for compliance with a legal obligation in Union or Member State law to which the controller is subject.

-● The personal data have been collected in relation to the offer of information society services referred to in Article 8(1) of the GDPR.
+•The personal data have been collected in relation to the offer of information society services referred to in Article 8(1) of the GDPR.

+If one of the aforementioned reasons applies, and a data subject wishes to request the erasure of personal data stored by the E-Ticks, he or she may, at any time, contact any employee of the controller.
+An employee of E-Ticks shall promptly ensure that the erasure request is complied with immediately.
 Where the controller has made personal data public and is obliged pursuant to Article 17(1) to erase the personal data, the controller, taking account of available technology and the cost of implementation, shall take reasonable steps, including technical measures, to inform other controllers processing the personal data that the data subject has requested erasure by such controllers of any links to, or copy or replication of, those personal data, as far as processing is not required.
-An employee of the Dicey's will arrange the necessary measures in individual cases.
+An employee of the E-Ticks will arrange the necessary measures in individual cases.

-● e) Right of restriction of processing
+E.Right of restriction of processing

 Each data subject shall have the right granted by the European legislator to obtain from the controller restriction of processing where one of the following applies:

-● The accuracy of the personal data is contested by the data subject, for a period enabling the controller to verify the accuracy of the personal data.
+• The accuracy of the personal data is contested by the data subject, for a period enabling the controller to verify the accuracy of the personal data.

 • The processing is unlawful and the data subject opposes the erasure of the personal data and requests the restriction of their use instead.

 • The data subject has objected to processing pursuant to Article 21(1) of the GDPR pending the verification whether the legitimate grounds of the controller override those of the data subject.

-● f) Right to data portability
+F.Right to data portability

 Each data subject shall have the right granted by the European legislator, to receive the personal data concerning him or her, which was provided to a controller, in a structured, commonly used and machine-readable format.
 He or she shall have the right to transmit those data to another controller without hindrance from the controller to which the personal data have been provided, as long as the processing is based on consent pursuant to point (a) of Article 6(1) of the GDPR or point (a) of Article 9(2) of the GDPR, or on a contract pursuant to point (b) of Article 6(1) of the GDPR, and the processing is carried out by automated means, as long as the processing is not necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.